ericmjl/how-llms-can-accelerate-data-science/index.md

 ## Our team exists to...

-> ...make science run at the speed of thought and quantify the previously unquantified.
+> ...make discovery science run at the speed of thought and to quantify the previously unquantified.

 ---